tjmerritt/testing123/README.md

 GITHUB!
 [Visit GitHub!](http://www.github.com).

-URL autolinking is demonstrated by the by the url http://www.github.com/ is handled.
+URL autolinking is demonstrated by how the url http://www.github.com/ is handled.

 We also have ~~strikethrough~~.